Stress is a signal – how StressInsight works with stress for individuals and organizations.

 • Why does stress keep returning here?

-Through structured guidance and regular reflection moments, we help individuals and organizations:
+Through structured guidance and regular reflection moments, we support individuals and organizations in:

-• assess where they stand as conditions change
+• reassessing where they stand as conditions change

 4. Change — Addressing What Sustains Stress